Quito in 5 Days

 National Assembly

 We reach our ultimate destination; the Casa de la Cultura.
-This huge, round glass building houses the Museo Nacional (MuNa) which takes you through the history of Ecuadorean art.
+This huge, round glass building houses the Museo Nacional del Ecuador (MuNa), which takes you through the history of Ecuadorean art.
 There’s some great stuff here, including lots of gold.

-My favourite is a collection of sculptures called La Carga, which depict Ecuadorean women going about their daily business.
+My favourite is a collection of sculptures entitled La Carga, which depict Ecuadorean women going about their daily business.

-The MuNa also has temporary exhibit; when we visited it was the work of artist Hernán Illescas, which was for sale.
-The old man determines to win the lottery and buy La Migración sueño en la Memoria, a snip at $20,000.
+The MuNa has a separate building which houses a temporary exhibition.
+When we visited, it was the work of artist Hernán Illescas, which was for sale.
+The old man determines to win the lottery, come back and buy La Migración Sueño en la Memoria, a snip at $20,000.

 Hernán Illescas - La Migración sueño en la Memoria

-MuNa is open from Wednesday to Sunday between 10 am and 5 pm (3 pm on Sunday).
+The MuNa is open from Wednesday to Sunday from 10 am until 5 pm (3 pm on Sunday).
 Entry is free.

 Dinner at Bandido Brewing